Translate

 • 50 PR4 sites that you can get links from to get your sites indexed and crawled

-In addition to the above I also joined because they were creating a new system, Project Green Button, which would make it easy to create HTML and eventually Wordpress Websites within minutes.
+In addition to the above I also joined because they were creating a new system, Project Green Button, which would make it easy to create HTML and eventually WordPress Websites within minutes.

 “Imagine A “Push Button” System That Automates 95% Of Site Creation, Content Creation and Traffic Generation… Now Open Your Eyes, That “Push Button” System Is Here…”